apache/nuttx/Documentation/applications/graphics/nxwm/cnxconsole.rst

 The mouse/touchscreen input is a little simpler, however: The main simplication is that the additional complexities of the NxConsole and its special input device do not apply.
-Mouse/touchscreen inut as always steered to widgets when the callback is received in ``CCallback::newMouseEvent`` by an unconditional call to ``CWidgetControl::newMouseEvent``.
+Mouse/touchscreen input as always steered to widgets when the callback is received in ``CCallback::newMouseEvent`` by an unconditional call to ``CWidgetControl::newMouseEvent``.
 There is a "fork in the road" at the corresponding point in the logic of ``CCallback::newKeyboardEvent``